Idalundtorp/DMI-MSC-SIC/README.md

 ## Overview

-The **DMI Multisource Sea Ice Concentration Composite (DMI-MSC-SIC)** is a *global daily sea ice concentration dataset* combining satellite passive microwave data, sea ice charts, and SST products.
+The **DMI Multisource Sea Ice Concentration Composite (DMI-MSC-SIC)** is a *global daily sea ice concentration dataset spanning 1982 through 2024*.
+It combines several input data sources including passive microwave data and sea ice charts.

 This repository contains the full workflow for producing the DMI-MSC-SIC ([DOI link](https://doi.org/10.5281/zenodo.17100178)) along with the figures presented in the associated paper **A new global multi-source sea ice concentration composite**.
+These are available from the plotting_scripts folder.

 To produce the DMI-MSC-SIC, use the `main.sh` script.
 This downloads NIC data, regrids all data, and runs the primary code, which selects, combines, filters, and extrapolates relevant data.